eiriklied/coffee_script_article/README.md

 It's not too difficult to see that the CoffeeScript code has less noise and it is easier to view what is actually going on.

-CoffeeScript has several other options that improves readability of your code and helps you avoid errors.
-We are going to look at some of them.
+CoffeeScript has several other options that improve readability of your code and helps you to avoid errors.
+We will in the following sections review some of them.

 #### Automatic scoping of variables